-a.
+- a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.

-b.
+No. - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

-1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how:
+No. - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: No. - c.

-c.
 Describe any structures on the site.

-Pump houses, Reservoirs, Wells
+The only structures are the existing utilities and adjacent roadway.

-d.
+- d.
 Will any structures be demolished?
 If so, what?

-e.
+No. - e.
 What is the current zoning classification of the site?

-f.
+Public right of way. - f.
 What is the current comprehensive plan designation of the site?

-- g.
-If applicable, what is the current shoreline master program designation of the site? $N\!/\!A$ - h.
+Adjacent zoning is rural. - g.
+If applicable, what is the current shoreline master program designation of the site?
+N/A. - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.

-i.
+No. - i.
 Approximately how many people would reside or work in the completed project?

-This is just a planning document, not a project.

-j.
+N/A. The project will not change how many people reside or work near the site. - j.
 Approximately how many people would the completed project displace?

-k.
-Proposed measures to avoid or reduce displacement impacts, if any:

-L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

-Follows Mason County's comprehensive plan

-m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+None. - k.
+Proposed measures to avoid or reduce displacement impacts, if any: N/A - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: Poles will be in-kind replacements and will remain compatible with existing and future land uses. - m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: None.
+There are no impacts to agricultural or forest land.

-- 9. Housing [help] - a.
+9. Housing [help]

+- a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing. - b.
+Indicate whether high, middle, or low-income housing.
+None. - b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.
+None.

 c.
-Proposed measures to reduce or control housing impacts, if any:
+Proposed measures to reduce or control housing impacts, if any: None.
+No housing impacts as a result of this project.